 Note that further issuing of commands to the meter will be required for the meter to download the firmware and for it to be activated.
 These are standard GBCS commands.

-It is worth noting that the Device Manager will request validator to sign a command it generates as part of DM Phase 2 when the firmware service is migrated to Azure.
+It is worth noting that in November 2024, the firmware service runs from Sm2m and therefore the service described is SD11-02 is correct.
+From June 2025 the firmware service will move to Azure and therefore SD02_05 will be correct.
+The set up for November is the same as it is now.
+The set up for June 2025 will be as described above.
+For example, the Device Manager will request validator to sign a command it generates as part of DM Phase 2 when the firmware service is migrated to Azure.
 While the service is hosted on Smart M2M, signing responsibility will lie with the TMG to reduce the complexity on the legacy platform as part of the transition.
 Also refer the transition section in CSP_TEF_SD01_04_Application_Architecture.

 PUSH TIME SYNC (PTS) AND FORCED TIME SYNC (FTS)